haikentcode/csmpilot/canvas.md

 Quote:
-“If we had an AI that plugs into all our tools, and pulls it together and I can ask it questions, that would be amazing.” — @Daire , CSM
+“If we had an AI that plugs into all our tools, and pulls it together and I can ask it questions, that would be amazing!.” — @Daire , CSM

 The Solution:
 CSM Copilot is an AI workspace that: